mikulgohil/ext/README.md

 ## Requirements

 - VS Code 1.80.0 or higher
-- An OpenAI API key with access to GPT-4 Vision model
+- An Anthropic API key with access to Claude model

 ## Installation

 1. Install the extension from the VS Code Marketplace
-2. You'll be prompted to enter your OpenAI API key when you first use the extension
+2. You'll be prompted to enter your Anthropic API key when you first use the extension

 ## Usage